csiAI/NYC-School-Bus-Service---Performance-Analysis/README.md

 # NYC-School-Bus-Service-Performance-Analysis

+# PROJECT BACKGROUND

+The NYC School Bus Service is a transportation program managed by the New York City Department of Education (DOE) that provides free bus transportation for eligible students attending public, charter, or private schools in the city.
+The service is designed to ensure that students, particularly those who live far from their schools or have special needs, can safely and reliably commute to and from school.
-This is an indepth analysis of the past and current performance of the NYC School Bus Service.
-Them aim is to understand the challenges it faces and  suggest potential areas of improvement to provide a better service to their users.
+The aim of this project is to perform an indepth analysis of the past and current performance of the NYC School Bus Service, to understand the challenges it faces and  suggest potential areas of improvement to provide a better service to their users.
+The key areas of focus include:

+- Service Scale: Key numbers showing operational scope

+- Delay Analysis: Distribution of delays by time ranges and total count

+- Geographic Breakdown: Delay patterns across different boroughs/regions

+- Annual Trends: Year-over-year comparison of delay days

+- Weekly Patterns: Breakdown frequencies across different days

+- Company Performance: Rankings of bus companies by mechanical issues

+- Cumulative Impact: Total accumulated delays by service provider

+# Dashboard Overview: NYC School Bus Service Performance

+This dashboard provides a comprehensive view of NYC school bus service performance, focusing on delays, breakdowns, and geographic distribution of issues.

 I have performed Data Cleaning and Exploratory Data Analysis using SQL.
 I then created a dashboard in Tableau.